bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ```

 ::: info
-Note that Wheels are not returned, only necessary information is fetched
+Note that Wheels are not returned, only necessary information is fetched.
 As a result, performance is efficient
 :::